xemlock/filtrex/README.md

 Custom property function
 ------------------------

-If you want to do some more magic with your expression, you can supply a custom function that will resolve the identifiers used in the expression and assign them a value yourself.
-The so-called property function is passed as the third argument to `compileExpression` and has the following signature:
+If you want to do some more magic with your filtrex, you can supply a custom function that will resolve the identifiers used in expressions and assign them a value yourself.
+This is called a _property function_ and has the following signature:

 ```typescript
 function propFunction(